williamcioffi/egsocial/docs/readme.md

 }
 ```

 We'll set some constants to help as we build up `nax_avail` one step at a time.
-In the end `nax_avail` will be converted to a binary matrix. `KILLVALUE` will be cells which should be removed from the final matrix (set to 0) and `ADDVALUE` will be cells whcih should be retained (set to 1) in the final matrix.
+In the end `nax_avail` will be converted to a binary matrix. `KILLVALUE` will be cells which should be removed from the final matrix (set to 0) and `ADDVALUE` will be cells which should be retained (set to 1) in the final matrix.

 ```r